langheran/deep-learning-v2-pytorch/README.md

 # Prologue

-This course was sugested to us by Cuauhtémoc Suárez the second day of the _Workshop Video Recognition & Deep Learning 2019_ held at _Tecnológico de Monterrey (CEM)_ on 28th of June 2019.
+This course was sugested to us by Cuauhtémoc Suárez (@CuauLuzbel) the second day of the _Workshop Video Recognition & Deep Learning 2019_ held at _Tecnológico de Monterrey (CEM)_ on 28th of June 2019.
 I wish to thank him for his superb explanation of this tutorial.

 # Deep Learning (PyTorch)